 So why isn’t everyone a grandmaster at chess, an insta-famous artist, or an A-list movie star?
 Because it’s hard.
 And that’s where the work comes in.
 If you’re certain of something you want to achieve, if you’re dedicated to seeing it through, then its gonna take a hell of a lot of work.

 Remember, it takes an average of ten-thousand hours to master any one thing, which does of course vary depending on the level of talent or natural affinity you may have to it.
 But you don’t have to be a master at it to be successful.
-You just have to keep going through all the struggle and hardship, knowing that eventually, you will be successful.
+You just have to keep going through all the struggle and hardship, knowing that eventually, you can achieve success in anything you chose!

 That’s all for today folks, keep going!